boeckmann/asm6502/README.txt

-       The task of an assembler is to translate an _assembler source_ containing human readable _instructions_ to a _binary representation_ a processor understands.
-This binary representation is called _machine code_.
+       The task of an assembler is to translate an _assembler source_ containing human readable _instructions_ to a _binary representation_ the processor understands.
+This binary
+       representation is called _machine code_.
 There is a one-to-one mapping between the human readable instructions contained in the assembler source and the generated machine code.

-       All instructions a processor understands is given a name, called _mnemonic_.
+       Each instruction a processor understands is given a name, called _mnemonic_.
 This name is chosen so that it describes to the programmer what the instruction does.
 Every instruction is also assigned a numeric value, called the operation code or _opcode_.